swift-nav/rcedit/README.md

 ## Executables

-Prebuilt binaries can be found in the artifacts of appveyor jobs.
+Prebuilt binaries can be found in on the GitHub releases page.

 ## Building

 1. Clone the repository
-2. Open `rcedit.sln` with Visual Studio 2015 or above
+2. Open `rcedit.sln` with Visual Studio 2019 or above
 3. Build

 ## Generate solution files